aous-al-salek/crypto/README.md

 The results are given in microseconds as an average of 1000000 run using 1000 different keys.
 The test was performed on a Raspberry Pi 4 Model B with 8GB of RAM and a SanDisk Ultra 32GB microSDHC card.
 The Raspberry Pi 4 Model B was powered using an Raspberry Pi Official USB-C Power Supply rated at 5.1V / 3.0A DC output.
-The Raspberry Pi OS Desktop 32-bit operating system was used (built on Debian 11 bullseye) with kernel version 5.15 and released on 2022-09-06.
+The Raspberry Pi OS 11 Desktop 32-bit operating system was used (built on Debian 11 bullseye) with kernel version 5.15 and released on 2022-09-06.
+The Raspberry Pi ran EEPROM version 2022-04-26.

 ## Results of encrypting "Cryptology is awesome!"
 <table>